remake/remake-docs/site-src/rendering-data.md

 You can modify the [JSON](https://www.w3schools.com/whatis/whatis_json.asp) data in this user file to edit what's displayed by your application.

+Read the [official Templating docs](/templating) to learn more about all the template variables you can access.

 ### Handlebars.js

 Remake uses [Handlebars.js](https://handlebarsjs.com/) to render every layout, page, and partial template.
 All templates are server-rendered.